 Although the Guidelines are a helpful way to communicate policies and key concepts about administrative recordkeeping to agency personnel, questions will undoubtedly arise.
-The Guidelines should specify an official or component that personnel should contact when they have questions about the Guidelines or are uncertain how to apply them in particular situations.
+The Guidelines should specify an official or office that agency personnel should contact when they have questions about the Guidelines or are uncertain how to apply them in particular situations.